avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 - Security Tokens – such as FIDO2, cheap devices that users typically will typically not patch.

 ### Suitable migration mechanisms
-Given the long term requirements of the signatures and physically contrained locations, a signature used in these environments must be able to withstand future crytanalysis attacks as well as technological advancements.
-Therefore the following migration mechanisms should be considerd for these enviornments:
+Given the long term requirements of the signatures and physically constrained locations, a signature used in these environments must be able to withstand future cryptanalysis attacks as well as technological advancements.
+Therefore the following migration mechanisms should be considered for these environments:

-- Multiple Signatures - These can be used to give the environment resilience to crytanalysis attacks and technological advancements because should a critical break happen, the secondary signature should allow for addition time for upgrade which will be welcome given the location constraints.
+- Multiple Signatures - These can be used to give the environment resilience to cryptanalysis attacks and technological advancements because should a critical break happen, the secondary signature should allow for additional time for upgrade which will be welcome given the location constraints.
 This would require cryptographic library updates as well as protocol level changes to support multiple signatures.
 - Composite Signatures - Similar to multiple signatures but would only require updates to the cryptographic libraries as well as a signature algorithm update in protocols.
 It is likely composite signatures would be easier to deploy as single key and signature objects are used which is similar to what has historically be used.
 - Stateful hash based signatures - In constrained locations where larger signature sizes are acceptable, direct upgrade to a stateful hash based signature may be sufficient.